Mega Man Star Force (TV series): Luna Platz

 In the game, because of her involvements with numerous FM-ian incidents, her parents transferred her to a new school.
 She keeps this painful news away from her friends.
 At the mall, she observes Geo and Sonia while they attend a jungle exhibit, and tailed them out of jealously.
 There she has an unexpected run-in with her parents, and the confrontation prompts Ophiucus to appear before her.
 Ophiucus promises to make Luna's parents pay, and Luna allows Ophiucus to invade her heart, merging the together to create Ophiucus Queen (オヒュカス・クイーン, Ohyukasu Kuīn).
 Queen Ophiucus holds Luna's parents hostage demanding Omega-Xis hand over the Andromeda Key.
 Mega Man eventually beats Queen Ophiucus, but she tries to persuade Omega-Xis to hand over the key so they may use its power together.
 Omega-Xis refuses, and Ophiucus is defeated by Gemini on a whim.
 Luna then regains consciousness, and hugs Mega Man as thanks.
-However, the Wave World deteriorates as they return to the real world, and shows Luna hugging Geo, who ends up being the second human (after Sonia) to know Mega Man's identity.
+However, the Wave World deteriorates as they return to the real world, and shows Luna hugging Geo, who ends up being the second human (after Sonia) to know Mega Man's true identity.
 Queen Ophiucus makes a second appearance in Mega Man Star Force 2 as a main story boss.
 Hyde kidnaps Luna in an attempt to lure Mega Man out.
 When Mega Man finds Luna, Hyde has Ophiuca's residual waves take over Luna, turning her back into Queen Ophiucus.
 Upon defeating her, the player unlocks the Tribe-On power.